Keeping the Winter Flus at Bay

 Thirdly, you’ll be getting out into the fresh air and away from those low humidity heated spaces – that have a tendency to dry out your mucous membranes, a part of your bodies defence against airborne infection.

-Of course, if the weather is preventing you from exercising outdoors, you can always try a gym or studio (yoga, pilates), or even a DVD at home.
+Of course, if the weather is preventing you from exercising outdoors, you can always try a gym or yoga or pilates studio, or even a DVD at home.
 Even though it’s indoors, see point 1 of this section.

 If you’re struggling with any ailments that are preventing you from exercising this winter period call us at 13th Beach Health Services on (03) 5254 2668, or book online to make an appointment with one of our experienced practitioners.
 We are located on the beautiful Bellarine Peninsula – so that will make it easier for you to venture outside to make you way to one of our clinics, based in Ocean Grove and Barwon Heads.